 Use this guide to get up and running on the FlyFreely platform.This guide will help you get set up and complete your first mission using the FlyFreely platform.
 It is recommended that you follow it through in sequence, however if you have already covered some of the steps, feel free to simply skip ahead to the next sections.
 As a new FlyFreely user, the main steps you'll need to take are:

-- Enter your Personnel, RPAs and Batteries into the system.
+- Enter your Personnel, RPAs, Batteries and equipment into the system

-- Configure your authorities and upload the relevant documents.
+- Configure your company authorities and upload the relevant documents

 - Plan your first mission using the FlyFreely Office App